polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/primitives.md

 They are:

-- `Block`: essentially just a combination of `Header` and a series of `Extrinsic`s, together with a specification of the hashing algorithm to be used.

-- `BlockNumber`: a type which encodes the total number of ancestors any valid block has.
-Typically a 32-bit quantity.
+- `Hash`: A type which encodes a cryptographic digest of some data.
+Typically just a 256-bit quantity.

+- `DigestItem`: A type which must be able to encode one of a number of "hard-wired" alternatives relevant to consensus and change-tracking as well as any number of "soft-coded" variants, relevant to specific modules within the runtime.

+- `Digest`: A series of DigestItems.
+This encodes all information that is relevant for a light-client to have on hand within the block.

-- `Extrinsic`: a type to represent a single piece of data external to the blockchain that is recognized by the blockchain.
+- `Extrinsic`: A type to represent a single piece of data external to the blockchain that is recognized by the blockchain.
 This typically involves one or more signatures, and some sort of encoded instruction (e.g. for transferring ownership of funds or calling into a smart contract).

-- `Hash`: a type which encodes a cryptographic digest of some data.
-Typically just a 256-bit quantity.

-- `Header`: a type which is representative (cryptographically or otherwise) of all information relevant to a block.
+- `Header`: A type which is representative (cryptographically or otherwise) of all information relevant to a block.
 It includes the parent hash, the storage root and the extrinsics trie root, the digest and a block number.

+- `Block`: Essentially just a combination of `Header` and a series of `Extrinsic`s, together with a specification of the hashing algorithm to be used.

+- `BlockNumber`: A type which encodes the total number of ancestors any valid block has.
+Typically a 32-bit quantity.

 ## SRML Primitives